Glenis has relatives in the Bury St Edmunds area and has frequently visited this fascinating town in Suffolk, ,England.

 The Abbey Gardens has won the prestigious Green Flag Award on numerous occasions.
 Approximately 20,000 plants are bedded out in the spring for the summer display and another 12,000 plants and 20,000 bulbs later in the year for the spring displays.

-Good Places to Eat in Bury St Edmunds
+What to Do in Bury St Edmunds

 Stroll the Abbey Gardens and Benedictine Abbey Ruins